wp-plugins/user-meta-manager/readme.txt

 Allowed users will have a matching meta value.</p>
 <p><strong>To restrict access based on user ID:</strong> <code>[useraccess users="1 22 301" message="You do not have permission to view this content."]Restricted content.[/useraccess]</code>
 Allowed user IDs are listed in the users attribute.</p>
+<p>If you find this plugin useful, please rate it up.
+If for some reason you think this plugin is broken or has a bug, don't be a jerk and rate it down, but instead, be helpful and contact me at http://jasonlau.biz/home/contact-me.</p>

 == Installation ==